India's IT Landscape — Why Now?

 Post-Incorporation Registrations

-Once your Certificate of Incorporation is issued, several post-incorporation steps must be completed within prescribed timelines.
-Failure to complete these can attract penalties and operational disruptions.
+Once your COI is issued, several critical registrations must be completed within prescribed timelines.
+Failure attracts penalties and can disrupt operations.

 Taxation & GST for IT Companies